Understanding the Home Loan Process

 Step 5: Title Report

 A preliminary title report will be ordered.
 It provides information about how the title of the property is currently held and any exceptions to title that are currently of record (for example, easements, liens and encumbrances).
-The report will also list standard exclusions from title insurance coverage.
+The report will also list standard exclusions from the title insurance coverage.
 A copy of the report will be provided to you.
 The escrow officer will collect all information necessary to "clear" the title to an acceptable condition for title insurance.

 Step 6: Appraisal